freenas/freenas-docs/userguide/storage.rst

 :guilabel:`Create Snapshot`, and, for an existing zvol snapshot, :guilabel:`Promote Dataset` options.

 Similar to datasets, a zvol name cannot be changed.
-Deleting a zvol also removes all snapshots of that zvol.
+Choosing to delete a zvol warns that all snapshots of that zvol will also be deleted.

 .. _Setting Permissions: